roylandpepano/article-hub/README.md

 ## ⚠️ Known Limitations

-Due to the time constraint (2.5 hours), the following features were omitted or simplified:
+Due to the time and instructions constraint, the following features were omitted or simplified:
 - **Image Uploads**: Articles currently support text content only.
 No image hosting or upload functionality is implemented.
 - **Advanced Search**: Search functionality uses basic SQL `LIKE` queries.
 Full-text search (e.g., via Scout/Meilisearch) is not implemented.
 - **Role-Based Access Control (RBAC)**: There is no "Admin" role.
 Users can only manage their own articles.